 Fiber is the reason why you should consider consuming whole hemp seeds, too.
 The outer shell is richest in fiber, and these nutrients can promote overall digestion.
 As a result, they can assist with your weight-loss program, and help to achieve portion control by suppressing your appetite.

 Health Benefits of Hemp Seeds

 Here is a quick overview of health benefits you can expect from hemp seeds:

 - Neuroprotective effects – hemp seeds have significant antioxidant properties.
 That is how they can help to protect nerve cells against oxidative stress and deterioration.
 These seeds can assist in managing symptoms of Alzheimer’s, Parkinson’s, multiple sclerosis, and other neurological conditions.

-- Fighting against inflammation – aside from antioxidant, hemp seeds also have anti-inflammatory properties.
+- Fighting against inflammation – aside from antioxidants, hemp seeds also have anti-inflammatory properties.
 That is primarily thanks to healthy fatty acids, which can help to tackle any inflammation regardless of its cause.

 - Promote heart health – once again, it is fatty acids that we can thank for the benefit.
 Hemp seeds can decrease the risk of heart disease, arrhythmia, and other conditions related to heart health.
 They can also assist in optimizing blood pressure.